-- A. CURB's Petition to Intervene is granted. - B. The provisions of this Protective and Discovery Order shall govern the treatment and handling of confidential information in this docket. - C. Electronic service shall be used in this proceeding, including this Order. - D. The parties have 15 days from the date of electronic service of this Order to petition for reconsideration.11 - E. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it deems necessary.
+A. CURB's Petition to Intervene is granted.

+B. The provisions of this Protective and Discovery Order shall govern the treatment and handling of confidential information in this docket.

+C. Electronic service shall be used in this proceeding, including this Order.

+D. Parties have 15 days, plus three days if service is by mail, from the date of service of this Order to petition the Commission for reconsideration or request a hearing, as provided in K.S.A.
+77-542.

+F. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it deems necessary.